bb-qq/uas/readme.md

 ### Notice

-Please note that this driver will not load when USB storage devices are mounted.
+Please note that **this driver will not be loaded when USB storage devices are mounted** for safety.
 To ensure the successful installation and execution of the driver, please [eject all USB storage devices from the control panel](https://kb.synology.com/en-us/DSM/help/DSM/AdminCenter/system_externaldevice_devicelist) before proceeding.

 The reason is that this UAS driver replaces the stock USB storage driver.
-Therefore, the USB storage driver will be unloaded once before the UAS driver is loaded.
-To avoid unintended disconnection of the USB storage, the Run/Stop operation of the driver cannot be performed while the USB storage is mounted.
+Therefore, the stock USB storage driver will be unloaded once before the UAS driver is loaded.
+To avoid unintended disconnection of the USB storage, the Run/Stop operation of the driver is not performed while the USB storage is mounted.

 ### Preparation